 Source citation: A portion of the water quantity and quality comments reference information gained from the "Post-Construction Ordinance Stakeholders' Group Final Report".
 This report reflects consensus reached during the Council-approved process to include community input on the proposed ordinance language.
 Other comments, including the environmental permit, stream buffer and some detention requirements reflect existing regulations and ordinances.
-Recommendations Concerning Storm Water: Charlotte Storm Water Services recommends that this petition be revised to include the following notes on the petition:
+Recommendations Concerning Storm Water: Remove Notes 6 and 7 and include the following notes on the petition: